Thousands of Clients Served Since 1980

 Q. What is the “one bite” rule?
 Vermont operates on the precedent that a dog-owner may only be held liable for the attack if they had knowledge or should have reasonably known that the dog would act aggressively and yet failed to take precautions to prevent them from hurting anyone.
 The assumption is that if a dog has acted aggressively in the past that there is always potential for them to act aggressively again.

-Contact a Vermont and New Hampshire Personal Injury Lawyer Today
+Contact a Vermont, New Hampshire, and Florida Personal Injury Lawyer Today

-At our firm, we have more than 60 years of combined experience serving clients in Vermont and New Hampshire.
+At our Vermont personal injury law firm, we have more than 80 years of combined experience serving clients in Vermont, New Hampshire, and Florida.
 We are known for not only successfully pursuing injury claims, but trying to ensure the responsible party is brought to justice.
 Our firm does not charge any fees unless we win and we offer free consultations.